Kbex1/TAMI-Member-Card/Design/README.md

-This folder contains mock-up for the TAMI membership card.
+This folder contains mock-ups for the TAMI membership card.